anicca048/Kebab/Readme.md

 		matches all filters used.
 If you need more precise filtering, set the pre-capture libpcap filter using the Capture Filter Group, on the Capture Tab.
-The timeout checkbox will remove connections that have had no activity in the last 10 seconds.
+The timeout checkbox will remove connections that have had no activity based on the user set timeout in seconds (defualt is 10).
 		The clear connections button, you guessed it, clears all the connections from the list.
 Use these destructive options with care.

 	Connections Data Grid View - This is used to display the simplified components of the connection in a list like fashion.
 All connections